nameko/nameko-examples-grpc/README.md

 ## Overview

-[gRPC](https://grpc.io/) is a _"A high-performance, open-source universal RPC framework"_ and a great tool when building modern Microservices architectures.
+[gRPC](https://grpc.io/) is a _"A high-performance, open-source universal RPC framework"_ and a great tool when building modern Microservices Architectures.

-Our example will demonstrate cross platform integration between NodeJS service exposing GraphQL API which will consume data from Nameko services exposing APIs over gRPC.
+Our example will demonstrate cross platform integration between NodeJS service exposing GraphQL API which will consume data from Nameko Services exposing gRPC APIs.

 High level architecure overview of our examples: